wechaty/wechaty/README.md

 ![Wechaty Developers' Home](https://raw.githubusercontent.com/wechaty/wechaty/master/image/BotQrcode.png)

-Scan now, then you can chat with other Wechaty developers!
+Scan now, then you can chat with other Wechaty developers! (secret code: _wechaty_)

 # See Also